chevere/docs/components/Workflow.md

 # Workflow

-The Workflow component provides the ability to define a sequential (stepped) runtime execution.
-A Workflow contains a collection of Step, which use an [Action](Action.md) to run any given instruction.
+The Workflow component provides the ability to define a runtime execution based on the [workflow pattern](https://en.wikipedia.org/wiki/Workflow_pattern).
+Using the Workflow component, you can define a series of individual Steps each triggering responses with the goal to produce a final outcome.

 [WorkflowInterface](../reference/Chevere/Interfaces/Workflow/WorkflowInterface.md) describes the interface for the component in charge of defining a Workflow.

-Workflow is designed to run any kind of instruction and is immutable, which enables support for resume-able Workflows (long as your instructions are also stateless).

 ## Step

-A Step allows to define an action with context arguments.
+A Step define an [Action](Action.md) with context arguments.

 [StepInterface](../reference/Chevere/Interfaces/Workflow/StepInterface.md) describes the interface for the component in charge of defining a Step.

 ```php
 use Chevere\Components\Workflow\Step;